GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 Although functional languages may be *dynamically typed*, there are plenty of *statically-typed* ones.
-At first glance, *[functional type systems](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system)* with their *[typeclasses](https://en.wikipedia.org/wiki/Type_class)* may seem complex and unwieldy.
+At first glance, *[functional type systems](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system)* with their *[typeclasses](https://en.wikipedia.org/wiki/Type_class)* (templates that define possible operations on types) may seem complex and unwieldy.
 It is because they may really be complex and unwieldy.

 There are two kinds of *[algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type)* (ADTs): *sum types* and